adrianorsouza/reCAPTCHA-lib/README.md

 **Collaborate**
-If you want to translate a language file and collaborate, fork this project do it and send us a pull request of it.
+If you want to translate a language file and collaborate, fork this project do it and send us a pull request.

 ##Theme Customization
 There are a few **Standard Theme** ready to go with, as written in [Samples](#samples), but to go any further, it's possible to style as you want by adding an option `theme=>custom` as array to config file, by parameter option or straightforward `Captcha::displayHTML('custom')`.
 To do so set one of these options and create a CSS to prettify it, you can checkout [demo](http://www.google.com/recaptcha/demo/custom) or see more in reCAPTCHA [Custom Theming](https://developers.google.com/recaptcha/docs/customization#Custom_Theming) Docs.